corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Add new effect overrides for infiltration annexation and empire match-graphical-culture-to-main-species
     * Add built-in support for [Planetary Diversity](https://steamcommunity.com/sharedfiles/filedetails/?id=819148835)
 * 7.0.1 Improve support for Planetary Diversity - notably for starts on Techno-Organic planets
+* 7.1.0 Mark as compatible with Stellaris 3.8 version "Gemini" - no script changes

 ## Source Code